-GARLIC – Garlic and other members of the allium family, including onions, contain thiosulfate, which is toxic to dogs.
-Toxicity can occur whether the products are fresh, cooked or in a dried/powdered form such as in spices
+37. GARLIC – Garlic and other members of the allium family, including onions, contain thiosulfate, which is toxic to dogs whether the products are fresh, cooked or in a dried/powdered form such as in spices

-GRAPES – Grapes and raisins are very toxic to dogs.
-In fact, grapes are so toxic that they can lead to sudden acute kidney failure and be fatal.
+38. GRAPES – Grapes and raisins are very toxic to dogs and can lead to sudden acute kidney failure and be fatal.
 Skip this very dangerous food.

 FREE Printable File – Fruits and Vegetable Dogs Can and Can’t Eat

-We’ve also provided a FREE Printable file of this handy reference chart of the fruits and vegetables dogs can eat (and can’t eat).
-It’s the same 40 fruits and vegetables as above, but we’ve put them all in alphabetical order and then color-coded them as follows:
+We’ve also provided an alphabetical, color-coded FREE Printable file of this handy reference chart of the fruits and vegetables dogs can eat and can’t eat:

 - GREEN– YES – OK for your dog and good to eat.